 - $65 before early registration deadline

 - $55 each for three or more from one congregation before early registration deadline

 - $75 after early registration deadline

 - Additional student discounts are available on the online registration form

 Attending a clinic will earn 0.4 CEU

-Before January 7, 2017, cancellations will be refunded, less $25.
+Before the early registration deadline, cancellations will be refunded, less $25.
 After this date, cancellations will be granted credit, less $25, toward a future day-long workshop within one year.
 Refund credits must be requested within 24 hours of the event.